 Support available for young farmers

-- young farmers also have priority when it comes to receiving basic payment entitlements from the national/regional reserve (In EU countries that implement the Basic Payment Scheme, this priority is important for young farmers who do not have payment entitlements, who have less payment entitlements than hectares of agricultural land or who have low value payment entitlements.)
+- prioritise young farmers when it comes to receiving basic payment entitlements from the national/regional reserve (in EU countries that implement the basic payment scheme, this priority is important for young farmers who do not have payment entitlements, who have less payment entitlements than hectares of agricultural land or who have low value payment entitlements).

 Rural development funds